-Working or studying from home can be challenging.
+Working or studying from home can be challenging (but it doesn’t have to).
 Your home working environments can affect you on many levels and more specifically, how you manage time efficiently and your productivity.
 Winston Churchill boiled it down to, “We shape our buildings, thereafter they shape us.”
 If you don’t take conscious control of your home environment, your home office might be working against you.
-Optimising your home office for a less stressful, more effective and more enjoyable way of working and studying is more important than ever since working online is becoming a dominant mode of working.
+Optimising your home office for a less stressful, more effective, ergonomic, highly functional and more enjoyable way of working and studying is more important than ever since working online is becoming a dominant mode of working.

-It’s now more possible and desirable in a digitally fluent office to work from home.
+It looks like working from home (WFH) or home-based work is here to stay.
+It’s now more possible and desirable in a digitally fluent and flexible office to work from home.
+Most people like to have the choice of working from home because it gives them more control over their life-work balance and most employees like it too since their employees can be more productive.
 But can feng shui give any insights or tips on how to optimise your home office?

 The upside is that studies show that working from home can increase productivity by13%.
 With feng shui tips, you can study smart and have extra time for relaxation, etc.